AI AND VIDEO ANALYTICS BLOG

 How Artificial Intelligence is Revolutionizing Investigation for Law Enforcement

 Intelligence is a central function of law enforcement and a critical resource for enabling effective and efficient investigations.
-In today’s technology and data-driven society, there are ever more sources of information to support evidence collection, and digital content is becoming a key driver of police and intelligence investigations.
-Law enforcement can derive value from using Artificial Intelligence technology to analyze and process digital data sources, such as mobile phones, social media profiles and video surveillance footage, to advance investigations and bolster their intelligence.
+In today’s technology and data-driven society, there are seemingly endless sources for evidence collection, making digital content a key driver of intelligence for investigations.
+Law enforcement can analyze and process digital data sources – like mobile phones, social media profiles, and video surveillance footage — by leveraging technology to advance investigations and boost their intelligence.

 How Artificial Intelligence Processes Digital Data

-When it comes to investigation, it’s critical to acquire as much detailed information as possible, but it’s not always helpful to have too much intelligence if there is no way to efficiently review and interpret the information.
-At the onset of every investigation, agents and officers must set priorities for intelligence review and collection, striking a balance between dedicating time and manpower to extract evidence from data sources and allocating the resources to other activities for driving the investigation.
+When tackling an investigation, it’s critical to acquire as much information as possible because you never know which detail will crack the case.
+At the same time, too much intelligence can be detrimental – causing critical information to become lost or buried — if there is no way to efficiently review and interpret the information.
+Agents and officers are therefore forced to set priorities for intelligence review and collection at the start of an investigation, so they can strike a balance between dedicating time and manpower to evidence extraction from data sources and allocating resources to other activities for driving the investigation.

 Artificial Intelligence technology enables law enforcement to overcome this challenge by accelerating the processing of information.
-With Deep Learning techniques, investigators can leverage AI-backed solutions, which process raw data and structure it into indexes and dashboard visualizations for easier analysis and interpretation.
-When the data is extracted, identified and classified, it becomes easier to evaluate the evidence and leverage the findings to solve a case.
+With Deep Learning, — a type of machine learning in which neural networks are trained to recognize patterns from massive amounts of data — investigators can leverage solutions that process raw data and structure it into indexes and dashboard visualizations for easier analysis and interpretation.
+When the data is extracted, identified, and classified, it becomes easier to evaluate the evidence and leverage the findings to solve a case.

 Advantages of Artificial Intelligence for Investigations

-When organized into easily interpretable dashboards, data can become searchable, quantifiable and actionable.
-For investigators, this means utilizing each digital data source to its fullest potential, accelerating the time-to-target, reviewing more information with the same – or less – manpower and increasing operational efficiency with Big Data.
+When organized into easily interpretable dashboards, data can become searchable, actionable, and quantifiable.
+For investigators, this means increased ability to support effective case management, reduce time-to-target, review more information with the same – or less – manpower, and increasing operational efficiency with Big Data.

-1. Faster Time-to-Target: With Deep Learning technology initially evaluating the digital content, detectives save time on reviewing the evidence.
-If investigators have a known target, it can be easily detected, identified and tracked in the digital data.
-Even more importantly, when there is not a known suspect or supporting evidence is scarce, investigators can uncover details quickly by reviewing the AI-structured data.
+1. Faster Time-to-Target: With Deep Learning technology doing the initial evaluation of digital content, detectives save critical time on evidence review.
+If investigators have a known target, it can be easily detected, identified, and tracked across the digital data.
+Even more importantly, when there is not a known suspect, or supporting evidence is scarce, investigators can uncover details quickly by reviewing the metadata that has been structured by AI.

-2. Review More, with Less: An excess of data doesn’t need to inhibit investigation progress.
-By enabling faster review of organized data, the same amount – or even fewer – investigators can comb through more information quicker and more effectively.
+2. Review More, with Less: Data excess doesn’t need to inhibit investigation progress.
+By enabling faster review of organized data, the same amount – or even fewer – investigators can comb through vast information faster and more effectively, empowering investigators to drive their cases with speed and precision.

 3. Big Data and Benchmarking: Once data is structured, it becomes easier to evaluate activities and measure effectiveness beyond investigations.
 With quantifiable data at their fingertips, law enforcement agencies can A/B test or benchmark the success of their initiatives based on data insights.